 Here are 5 different types of platforms where you can distribute your eCommerce product videos:

-Having a brand presence on Youtube can also help you garner an audience which will prove to be useful if you create other kinds of videos for your brand marketing.
+Having a brand presence on Youtube can also help you garner an audience which is useful if you create other kinds of videos for your brand marketing.

-Most social media platforms are more friendly to video than text content.
+Most social media platforms are more compatible with video than with textual content.
 Facebook videos receive about 135% more organic traffic and engagement than images.
 Since Facebook auto-plays videos, users are compelled to stop and watch the video.

 Even on Instagram, video posts receive 38% more engagement than image posts.
 This is because Instagram’s Discover page shows videos related to the user’s interest and continues to play video after video.

-If you aren’t sharing your product videos on social media, you’re missing out on an easy opportunity to get more engagement and new audiences.
-Share snippets of your product video or even turn parts of your video into a gif to make your brand page more interactive.
+If you aren’t sharing your product videos on social media, you’re missing out on an opportunity to get engaged with an expanded audience.
+Share snippets of your product video or even turn parts of your video into a GIFto make your brand page more interactive.

-Make the most of the eCommerce product video that you created by using it within the newsletter to highlight your product.
+Make the most of the eCommerce product video that you’ve created by using it within a newsletter to highlight your product.
 You can even go back to your video editor and collate different videos together to create a collection for your newsletter.

 Video ads are dominating the paid advertising market.
 Youtube, especially, has users viewing video ads for longer than 30 seconds.
 You can increase your reach by setting up advertising efforts on Youtube.
 Use your eCommerce product videos as assets.
 Youtube will show your advertisements to users who have previously shown interest in products like yours.